smruthig/Spark-Streaming-for-Machine-Learning/doc/progress.md

 ### 08/11/21
 Decided on Spam detection.
 Could choose to shift to sentiment analysis if necessary.
-Need to look into spam detection solutions, libraries for preprocessing, NLP concepts etc.
+Need to look into
+1. Spam detection solutions
+2. Libraries for preprocessing
+3. NLP concepts